 - Daily Consumption of Alcohol – While not everyone who consumes alcohol daily is an “alcoholic,” studies show significant chances of increased health problems for daily drinkers.
 Especially for those who find themselves getting drunk every day, alcohol is linked to heart, liver, neurological issues, and can increase chances of diabetes, cancers, osteoporosis, infertility, and more.

-- Inability to Set Limits on alcohol Use – For many who drink regularly, setting limits is a part of a routine.
+- Inability to Set Limits on alcohol Use is one of the big signs of alcohol abuse – For many who drink regularly, setting limits is a part of a routine.
 For example, setting the expectation that you’ll have two beers at dinner is a healthy relationship with alcohol.
 If you find yourself extending or ignoring the limits you’ve set on a regular basis, alcohol may be a problem for you.

 - Appearance Change – For those who drink heavily, appearance and hygiene routines may be overlooked.
 If you think someone you know has a problem with alcohol addiction, look for signs like an unkempt appearance, changes in normal hygiene routines, and lack of care for professional or personal standards.
 Dental health changes are also an indication of alcohol issues because many people will “pass out” without the routine of proper teeth brushing.